alvineebai/Alvine-kubernetes/12-RBAC/readme.md

 Test with other resources like services, deploiements etc

 3. Recommendation

 In the company, to create access for a new user, a kubeconfig file like `config-template.yaml` will be generated and securely sent to the user.

-The user will add it to his local kubeconfig file in `.kube/` and update the kubeconfig with the command
+The user will add it to his local kubeconfig file in `.kube/` and update the kubeconfig with the command before starting to interact with the cluster.

 ```bash
 aws eks update-kubeconfig --region region-code --name cluster-name